apache/usergrid/sdks/nodejs/readme.md

 	client.authType = usergrid.APP_USER;

-After this statement is called, all calls will use the user token instead of the client secret / id combo (application level).
+Since the token is already stored in the client, any calls made to the API will use the user's OAuth token instead of the client secret / id combo (application level).
 To switch back, just enable the client secret/id combo instead:

 	client.authType = usergrid.AUTH_CLIENT_ID;